Healthy Homes Assessment Ahuriri

 What are the most unreasonable gaps or holes?

-There is no need to block up intentional holes or gaps which are part of the construction.
-For instance, small gaps around windows and doors may be required to allow for movement of the building when the household warms and cools in order to let them be opened and closed rather than sticking.
-We will test all windows and doors during the Healthy Homes assessment of your rental property.
+There is no require to block off gaps or holes which are part of the construction.
+For example, tiny gaps around windows and doors may be required to allow for movement within the structure when the home heats and cools, so that they are able to be shut and opened, rather than securing.
+We will check the windows and doors during the Healthy Homes assessment of your rental property.

 draught stopping building inspections